stoyanov787/my_notes/README.md

    - Creating an account using a unique name and password

    - Saving notes with email reminder

-   - Deletion of the notes manually or after a specific time

 The project is developed using Flask, MYSQL - SQLAlchemy (ORM).
 The architecture is MVC.